Biodiversity Hotspots across Wales Project

 Would you like more support in making the right management decisions?

-Are you in any of these five counties – Wrexham, Flintshire, Denbighshire, Ceredigion or Powys?
+If you are in any of these five counties – Wrexham, Flintshire, Denbighshire, Ceredigion or Powys then our Hotspots project can help.

 A churchyard or burial site may be the most ancient enclosed piece of land in a parish, town or city.
 The grassland will have been relatively undisturbed, re-seeding naturally for hundreds if not thousands of years.
 It will also have been both mown for hay and grazed by animals during its time as a burial ground.
 A benefit of this continuity of management over a very long time is a rich diversity of grasses, flowers and animals.